mattpetrie/React-Node-Project-Seed/README.md

 For viewing in the browser, you can navigate to `http://localhost:3000/webpack-dev-server/` to view the app in live-reload mode, or `http://localhost:8080/` for standard (refresh to see changes) mode.

 # Tech & Rationale
-The tech choices here are oriented not just toward performance of the final application, but also ease and speed of configuration and development.
-The goal is to have a toolchain that facilitates both rapid prototyping of new project and simple onboarding for collaborators.

 ## Components For The Win!
 The architecture of this app is centered around components - specifically, React components.
 Each component under the `./src/js/components` directory includes the **stylesheets and tests for the component along with the JavasScript/JSX in the same directory**.

-This seperation of concerns centered around functionality rather than type allows components to be added, modified, or removed with out impacting any other aspect of the app.
+This separation of concerns centered around functionality rather than type allows components to be added, modified, or removed with out impacting other aspects of the app.
 Removing a component should, for example, not leave you with a bunch of broken tests that are still expecting the component to exist.
 A component directory should in theory be able to be copied into a completely separate and still retain its functionality and core styling.

 This also provides a very clear heuristic for finding source code, styles, and tests related to any component without having to bounce between directories or mentally map how, for example, a group of stylesheet partials relate to a specific component in a view.

-The `./src/stylesheets` and `./src/test` directories should be used sparingly, and primarily for application-wide code that does not target a specific component, such as a base stylesheet and css normalizer, or integration tests.
+The `./src/stylesheets` and `./src/test` directories should be used sparingly, and primarily for application-wide code that does not target a specific component, such as a base stylesheet, or integration tests.

 ## Build Tools
 ### Webpack